KantaraInitiative/WG-ANCR/dpv/conv108-dpv-extension-spec.md

 ## 1. Purpose and framing

-This extension expresses the **Convention 108+ legal model** as a DPV-style vocabulary so that a notice / consent record can carry, in machine-readable form, the authority under which personal data is processed.
-It then adds an **AI profile** that carries the AI-required information set (elements I1-I16 from the companion AI-required information analysis) as DPV-style fields and classes.
+This extension expresses the **Convention 108+ legal model** as a DPV-style vocabulary to enable **dynamic data control transparency**, so that a notice / consent record can carry, in machine-readable form, the authority under which personal data is processed.
+It carries that authority in the form of a **dynamic data control system** that holds the AI-required information set (elements I1-I16 from the companion AI-required information analysis) as DPV-style fields and classes.

-The framing is **Operational Transparency**: notice and permission expressed as records produced by the operation itself, so that legal authority, technical operation, and individual awareness hold in the same moment (the *synchronic* property).
-Three artefacts carry it: a machine-readable notice / consent receipt, a publicly resolvable **Controller Identification Record (CIR)**, and an Internet Transparency Code of Practice grounded in Convention 108+.
-This spec is the legal-model layer those artefacts resolve to.
+The framing provides for **Operational Transparency**: notice and permission expressed as records produced by the operation itself, so that legal authority, technical operation, and individual awareness hold in the same moment (the *synchronic* property).
+Three artefacts carry the transparency signal: a machine-readable notice / consent receipt, a publicly resolvable **Controller Identification Record (CIR)**, and an over-arching **Transparency Code of Practice** grounded in Convention 108+.
+This spec is the DPV — a legal-style semantic vocabulary — that those artefacts resolve to.

-The load-bearing distinction this vocabulary must keep testable (from the Operational Transparency framing, companion material):
+The key distinction this vocabulary must keep testable, for the Operational Transparency required by dynamic data control systems (e.g. cookies, analytics, and other artificially intelligent data systems):

 - **Consent** is authority held by the individual and expressed as a legal basis.
 - **Technical permission** is system enforcement.